Phil-Venter/essentio-core/README.md

 - Basic configuration and environment management.
 - Simple, understandable session management.
 - Clean and straightforward HTTP request and response handling.
-- Essential utility functions (config, env, logging, etc.) without the noise.
+- Essential utility functions (dump, env, logging, etc.) without the noise.

 ## What Essentio Does Not Care About